EternityForest/KaithemAutomation/kaithem/src/docs/reference.md

 * Write all adverbial forms correct.
 * Don't use contractions in formal writing.
 * Writing carefully, dangling participles must be avoided.
-* It is incumbent on us to avoid archaisms.
 * If any word is improper at the end of a sentence, a linking verb is.
 * Steer clear of incorrect forms of verbs that have snuck in the language.
 * Take the bull by the hand and avoid mixed metaphors.